-The SAS output provides information similar to that summarized in an ANOVA table.
+The proc glm output provides information similar to that summarized in an ANOVA table (see Fig. 14.9).
 The degrees of freedom, sum of squares, mean squares, F statistics and P values for the bait, color, and bait \times color interaction are listed near the bottom of the output under Type III SS.
 The degrees of freedom, sum of squares, and mean square for the variation within groups are labeled as Error above this section (this terminology will be explained in Chapter 15).
 The output labeled Type I SS is produced by sequentially fitting the different terms in the model, in the order listed in the model statement.
 Type III sums of squares are more generally useful than Type I for ANOVA designs, although the results are the same when the design is balanced.
 The output labeled Model refers to the combined variation due to bait, color, plus their interaction.
 The associated F statistic tests whether any or all of these effects influence the observations vs. the null hypothesis that they have no effect.
 This particular test is not used much with ANOVA designs.

-We now examine the results of the tests generated by SAS, examining the interaction first.
-We see that the bait \times color interaction is nonsignificant $(F{2,18} = 0.19, P = 0.8311)$.
-The color effect was also nonsignificant $(F{1,18} = 0.47, P = 0.5011)$, while bait was highly significant $(F{2,18} = 13.85, P = 0.0002)$.
-Examining the graph (Fig. 14.5) and Tukey results generated by SAS, we see that predator densities for the FRT and IST treatments are significantly higher than for IDT.
+We now examine the results of these tests, beginning with the interaction (Fig. 14.9).
+We see that the bait \times color interaction was nonsignificant ($F{2,18} = 0.19, P = 0.8311$).
+The color effect was also nonsignificant ($F{1,18} = 0.47, P = 0.5011$), while bait was highly significant ($F{2,18} =$ 13.85, P = 0.0002).
+Examining the graph and Tukey results (Fig. 14.8, 14.10), we see that predator densities for the FRT and IST treatments were significantly higher than for IDT.
 Note that the lines connecting the different treatments are roughly parallel, further indicating an absence of interaction.
 The effect of trap color appears minimal in this study, although trap catches were somewhat higher for black traps.